 If the size of the refrigerator is not something you worry about and you much prefer one with large capacity, a standard depth model like the Frigidaire FFTR1821TS 30 Inch Freestanding Top Freezer Refrigerator is definitely made for you.
 On the other hand, if you have a small kitchen and need to save some space for a walking path, choose a counter depth one like the GE Profile PWE23KYNFS Counter Depth French Door Refrigerator or the Bosch B36CT80SNS Counter Depth French Door Refrigerator.

-Although the external design of refrigerators are different in each model, there are still some common things regarding their finishes.
+Although the external design of refrigerators is different in each model, there are still some common things regarding their finishes.

 3. Extra features

 Another factor that should not be overlooked is the additional features.
 The most common extra is the water and ice dispenser, which is integrated outside the door and allows you to get cold drinks without having to open and close the fridge over and over again.
 A model with this feature that deserves your attention is the Frigidaire FFHD2250TS Counter Depth French Door Refrigerator.

 Over the recent years, there has been a new development with French door fridges.
 Some manufacturers have decided to add a third drawer, and you can freely customize it to do whatever you want, from storing pre-made meals to keeping some fun snacks.
 If this idea appeals to you, check out the Samsung RF24R7201SR French Door Refrigerator.

 You might also like: Best Refrigerator Water Filters

 1. How does a refrigerator work?

 The principle behind refrigerator’s operation is based on compressed gas.
 Your fridge has a component called a compressor, and this component compresses the refrigerant gas to increase the pressure of the chemical refrigerant as well as the temperature inside.
 But why the heat?
 Isn’t a refrigerator supposed to keep your items cooled and chilled?